 - Share the space and rig points.
 The MCS schedule will only become more busy, and therefore space must be negotiated.

 - Aerial members are allowed to use the sound system and must negotiate using sound equipment with others using the space at the same time.
-Classes and clubs have priority for music requests.
+Scheduled activities have priority for music requests.

 - Refer to the MCS membership policy for guest pass procedures.
-Guests that would like to use aerial equipment must either be supervised by an instructor or have obtained approved guest flyer status from the MCS Aerial Board Representative.
+Guests that would like to use aerial equipment must either be supervised by an instructor or obtain written instructor permission.